-Distribution channel: This product is eligible for all distribution channels (e.g. investment advice, portfolio management, non-advised sales and pure execution services).
+Distribution channel: This product is eligible for all distribution channels (e.g. investment advice, portfolio management, non-advised sales and

 Ongoing Charges

 The Investment Manager aims to ensure that ongoing charges are maintained at a low level relative to the industry average.